 Accessibility Usage — You’ll see this option right at the top of the privacy menu.
 It tells you which apps have full access to your device.
 These apps can view and control your screen, actions, and inputs, including things like the password you type or the SMS you send.
 There’s a small “Settings” option at the bottom left corner of the accessibility screen from where you can control these permissions.

-Permission Manager — Tapping on this opens up a neat view of apps with access to your contacts, camera, storage, location, microphone, body sensors, SMS and more.
+Permission Manager — Tapping on this opens up a neat view of apps with access to your contacts, camera, storage, location, microphone, body sensors, SMS, and more.
 You can deny or approve permissions for individual apps through this setting.
 For location permissions, Android 10 gives you three options for each and every app.
 These include: “Allow all the time,” “Allow only while using the app,” or “Deny.”
 You can adjust the location access of all your apps based on these options.
-For instance, you might not was to share your location with Uber and Lyft all the time.
+For instance, you might not want to share your location with Uber and Lyft all the time.
 For apps like these, you can choose to use location only while you’re using the app.

 Show Passwords — You can toggle this setting to briefly show passwords as you type them into apps and websites.

-Lock Screen — You can choose to display the contents of your notifications on locked screen by toggling this setting on, or keep it off if you want notification contents hidden.
+Lock Screen — You can choose to display the contents of your notifications on the locked screen by toggling this setting on, or keep it off if you want notification contents hidden.

-Advanced — By tapping on the Advanced menu, you can can tinker with settings like Google location history, Activity controls, Ads, and Usage & diagnostics.
+Advanced — By tapping on the Advanced menu, you can tinker with settings like Google location history, Activity controls, Ads, and Usage & diagnostics.

 Ads — In your privacy menu, you’ll also see an option for controlling Ad behavior.
-You can opt out of personalized ads by simply tapping the Ads option.
+You can opt-out of personalized ads by simply tapping the Ads option.
 This will prevent Google from using your activities on the phone to target those annoying personalized ads at you.
 Keep in mind, activating this option won’t take away ads completely.
 It will just ensure they are not personalized based on the information Google collects from you.

 So that was a complete rundown of all the major Android 10 privacy features.
 You can also check out our quick video below for everything new in Android 10.